Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices: Introduction

-where $\ip{\bm i}{\bm j} = \sum_{k=1}^\ell i_k j_k$.
-It is well known that $\bm H$ is orthogonal, i.e. $\bm H^\UT \bm H = \bm I_m$.
-This sensing model can be thought of as a real analogue of the sub-sampled Fourier sensing model.
-Our primary goal is to develop a theory for this sensing model which is not covered by existing results.
-We believe that our analysis can be extended to the Fourier case without much effort as well as some other deterministic orthogonal matrices like the discrete cosine transform matrix. \begin{rem} Some authors refer to any orthogonal matrix with $\pm 1$ entries as a Hadamard matrix.
-We emphasize that we claim results only about the Hadamard-Walsh construction given in \eqref{eq: hadamard_formula} and not arbitrary Hadamard matrices. \end{rem} \paragraph{Sub-sampled Haar Sensing Model:} In this model the sensing matrix is generated by sub-sampling $n$ columns, chosen uniformly at random, of a $m \times m$ uniformly random orthogonal matrix:
+where $\ip{\bm i}{\bm j} = \sum_{k=1}^\ell i_k j_k$. \rishabh{It is well known that $\bm H$ is orthogonal, i.e. $\bm H^\UT \bm H = \bm I_m$.
+This sensing model can be thought of as a real-valued analog of the sub-sampled Fourier sensing model.
+It is an example of a structured sensing model for which is not covered by existing results and our primary goal will be to understand the dynamics of linearized approximate message passing algorithms (introduced below) for this sensing model.
+While our primary focus is the sub-sampled Hadamard sensing model, we believe our techniques should extend to structured sensing matrices with orthogonal columns, particularly those constructed by randomly sub-sampling other orthogonal matrices like the Discrete Fourier Transform (DFT) matrix and the Discrete Cosine Transform (DCT) matrix.
+A more detailed discussion regarding these extensions appears in the conclusion section (Section \ref{seq:conclusion}).} \begin{rem} Some authors refer to any orthogonal matrix with $\pm 1$ entries as a Hadamard matrix.
+We emphasize that we claim results only about the Hadamard-Walsh construction given in \eqref{eq: hadamard_formula} and not arbitrary Hadamard matrices. \end{rem} \paragraph{Sub-sampled Haar Sensing Model} In this model the sensing matrix is generated by sub-sampling $n$ columns, chosen uniformly at random, of a $m \times m$ uniformly random orthogonal matrix:

 where $\bm O \sim \unif{\O(m)}$.
 Existing theory applies to this sensing model and our goal will be to transfer these results to the sub-sampled Hadamard model.